hetacz/ProductManager/README.md

 ### 1.5.
 Tests

-Unit tests use a different database, so they will work the app state no matter.\
+Unit tests use a different profile and in memory database.
-They use different profile and

 ## 2. Additional information